-International Village: International Village is a showcase of our community's international populations via food, dance and arts and crafts.
+International Village Food and Music Festival: International Village is a showcase of our community's international populations via food, dance and arts and crafts.
+In 2020 International Village was virtual due to the COVID-19 restrictions.
+The Marketing and Communications Department helped produce a 60 minute program that highlighted past performers, new videos, and vendors.